Internet DRAFT - draft-liu-pwe3-mpls-tp-p2mp-pw-protection

 document are to be interpreted as described in RFC-2119.

-OAM: Operations, Administration, Maintenance
+OAM: Operation, Administration, Maintenance

 LSP: Label Switched Path.